Economics: Macroeconomics

-Macroeconomics examines the economy as a whole to explain broad aggregates and their interactions "top down", that is, using a simplified form of general-equilibrium theory.
+Macroeconomics, another branch of economics, examines the economy as a whole to explain broad aggregates and their interactions "top down", that is, using a simplified form of general-equilibrium theory.
 Such aggregates include national income and output, the unemployment rate, and price inflation and subaggregates like total consumption and investment spending and their components.
 It also studies effects of monetary policy and fiscal policy.

-Since at least the 1960s, macroeconomics has been characterized by further integration as to micro-based modelling of sectors, including rationality of players, efficient use of market information, and imperfect competition.
+Since at least the 1960s, macroeconomics has been characterised by further integration as to micro-based modelling of sectors, including rationality of players, efficient use of market information, and imperfect competition.
 This has addressed a long-standing concern about inconsistent developments of the same subject.

 Macroeconomic analysis also considers factors affecting the long-term level and growth of national income.
 Such factors include capital accumulation, technological change and labour force growth.

 Growth

 Growth economics studies factors that explain economic growth – the increase in output per capita of a country over a long period of time.
 The same factors are used to explain differences in the level of output per capita between countries, in particular why some countries grow faster than others, and whether countries converge at the same rates of growth.

 Much-studied factors include the rate of investment, population growth, and technological change.
 These are represented in theoretical and empirical forms (as in the neoclassical and endogenous growth models) and in growth accounting.